Fetch Score Data

 What is score data?

-To fetch score data for a given onboarding session, you will need to pass the session's unique interview ID to the fetch scores API endpoint.
-You can test the endpoint yourself by visiting our API documentation.
-If you do not pass the interview ID, we will attempt to extract the interview ID from the session token.
-See below for a description of all data that is returned in the API response.
+To fetch score data for a given onboarding session, you must pass the session's unique interview ID, also called the Session ID, to the fetch scores API endpoint.
+If you do not pass the interview ID, Incode attempts to extract it from the session token.

-The way to interpret score data is to envision a traffic signal.
-There is "green" for go, "yellow" for caution and "red" for stop.
-This is how Incode scores work.
-While there may be dozens of scores and tests in every session, the most important score is the Overall status.
-The Overall status is a composite score which factors in all the tests included in the flow settings.
+Even when you choose to directly fetch the data, keep this model in mind.
+While there may be dozens of scores and tests in every session, the most important score is always Overall Status.
+This is a composite score which factors in all the tests included in the settings of your configured flow.

 {